willsower/ThingsILearned/README.md

 To download dependencies in PipFile (similiar to requirements.txt)
 - `pipenv install`

+Sometimes when running `pipenv shell` it doesn't know where Python3.6 is.
+To find this, type `python` or `python3` in terminal
+- Type `import sys` then enter
+- Type `print(sys.executable)` to get the path.
+Copy the path and get out of python interpreter

+In regular terminal type `pipenv --python <path_to_python>`

 ### April 1, 2021

 To setup a temporary virtual environment the following commands are